Fintasys/emoji_picker_flutter/README.md

 )
 ```

-## Get recent emojis or all category emojis
+## Extended use of EmojiPickerUtils

 ```
 // get all the category emojis